simonhagger/ZodGecko/CONTRIBUTING.md

 First off, thanks for taking the time to contribute! 🎉
 This library is a **hobby project** maintained on a best-efforts basis.
-Contributions are welcome, but please follow the guidelines below to keep things consistent.
+Contributions are welcome—please follow the guidelines below to keep things consistent.

 ---